ic-labs/django-icekit/docs/glossary.rst

       A class that registers a content item in GLAMkit which specifies how it is to be rendered in a given context and how it is edited in the admin.

+   GLAM
+      Short for Galleries, Libraries, Archives and Museums, used by some members of those institutions to refer to public cultural/collecting institutions as a whole.

    ICEkit
       ICEkit_ is the engine that runs GLAMkit (actually GLAMkit is just an extended set of settings and requirements on top of ICEkit).
 ICEkit is a basic CMS toolkit, designed for small teams of content professionals.
+ICE isn't officially short for anything, but if it was, it would be "Interaction Consortium Editorial".

    ..
 Placeholder